mariusei/mymailsender/README.md

 )

 # Send a simple email
-mailsender.send_mail(
+mymailsender.send_mail(
     sender_email="me@example.com",
     recipient_emails=["you@example.org"],
     subject="Hello World",
-    body_text="This is a test email using mailsender."
+    body_text="This is a test email using mymailsender."
 )
 ```